olofk/fusesoc/readme.md

 Cores
 -----
-FuseSoC does not contain any RTL code or core description files.
+FuseSoC does not contain any RTL (Register-Transfer Level) code or core description files.
 The official repository for FuseSoC compatible cores is https://github.com/openrisc/orpsoc-cores

 Quick start
 -----------